telerik/winforms-docs/scheduler/appointments-and-dialogs/working-with-recurring-appointments.md

 {{endregion}}

 When the user changes a specific occurrence and not the entire series, an "Exception" is created.
-"Exceptions" in this context refer
-        to "Exceptions to a rule", not the .NET Exception class related to error handling.
+"Exceptions" in this context refer to "Exceptions to a rule", not the .NET Exception class related to error handling.
 You can create exceptions programmatically by adding to the IEvent __MasterEvent.Exceptions__ collection.
-The snippet below changes the background and status of an IEvent instance and adds the IEvent to its own MasterEvent Exceptions collection.#_[C#] Adding rule exceptions_
+The snippet below changes the background and status of an IEvent instance and adds the IEvent to its own MasterEvent Exceptions collection.

 {{source=..\SamplesCS\Scheduler\AppointmentsAndDialogues\RecurringAppointments.cs region=addingExceptions}}
 {{source=..\SamplesVB\Scheduler\AppointmentsAndDialogues\RecurringAppointments.vb region=addingExceptions}}